kobare/techietuts2022/_posts/windows/2022-01-16-how-to-reset-a-forgotten-windows-user-password.markdown

 <br>
 ### Procedure

 1 .
-Power up your computer and at the first appearance of the logo, force it shutdown by pressing and holding the power button.
+Power up your computer and at the first appearance of the logo, force it to shutdown by pressing and holding the power button.

   <img srcset="/assets/img/posts/windows_loading.png 1x, /assets/img/posts/windows_loading.png 2.2x">